-RSM Risk Assurance Services LLP were appointed to undertake the internal audit work for the Authority for the year 2020/21 replacing Staffordshire County Council who had been delivering this service for a number of years though a Service Level Agreement.
-RSM now undertake internal audit work for the Staffordshire Commissioner's Office, Staffordshire Police and Staffordshire Fire and Rescue Service.
+RSM Risk Assurance Services LLP were appointed to undertake the internal audit work for the Authority for the year 2020/21 and 2021/22.
+RSM undertake the internal audit function across the group including the Staffordshire Commissioner's Office, Staffordshire Police in addition to the Fire and Rescue Service.